QuantumWizard888/AI-Text-to-Video-Generation-Example-Hunyuan/README.md

 # AI Text-to-Video Generation Example using Hunyuan Model

-This repository includes the prompt and the ComfyUI Worrkflow configuration that were used to generate the video.
+This repository includes the prompt and the ComfyUI Workflow configuration that were used to generate the video with 8 GB of VRAM.
 And yes - the video is included too.

 ## Prompt
 ``